PROMPT

 The prompt

-similarity search on embeddings to build a RAG pipeline:
+function can be combined with similarity search on embeddings to build a RAG pipeline:

 CREATE OR REPLACE TEMP MACRO ask_question(question_text) AS TABLE (

-SELECT question_text as question, prompt(
+SELECT question_text AS question, prompt(

 'User asks the following question:\n' || question_text || '\n\n' ||